 The DELL component uses a proxy to provide funding to support the additional costs of programs and services for English-language learners.
-This funding is intended to support students not covered by the Recent Immigrant component.
+This funding supports students not covered by the Recent Immigrant component.

-For each school board, the estimated ADE of students for whom the language most often spoken at home is neither English nor French was determined using 2017-18 ADE and 2016 Census data on the percentage of children whose language most often spoken at home is neither English nor French mapped to school boards.
+For each school board, the estimated ADE of students for whom the language most often spoken at home is neither English nor French was determined using 2017-18 ADE and 2016 census data on the percentage of children whose language most often spoken at home is neither English nor French mapped to school boards.